emorain3/SquadGoals/README.md

 # SquadGoals
-Assitance app to maintain accountability and productivity when making collaborative and personal goals. *Will* Integrate with Google Calendar to provide push notifications to mobile devices.
+Assistance app to maintain accountability and productivity when making collaborative and personal goals. *Will* Integrate with Google Calendar to provide push notifications to mobile devices.

 ### Installing